Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Introduction

 In this paper we argue that probability arises in Everettian quantum mechanics because observers with perfect knowledge (of their immediate circumstances and the state of the universe as a whole) necessarily evolve into conditions of self-locating uncertainty, in which they do not know which approximately isolated semi-classical world (or `branch') they inhabit.\footnote{The increase in the number of branches over time is a consequence of unitary evolution, not an additional postulate \citep{wallace2003, wallace2010c}.} We propose a general principle, the Epistemic Separability Principle (\emph{ESP}), which captures the idea that predictions made by local agents should be independent of their environment.
 Given \emph{ESP}, we show that there is a unique rational way for such an agent to assign a credence to each of the quantum worlds they might be in.
 These credences are precisely the ones recommended by the Born rule.
-The probabilities are fundamentally \emph{subjective} in the sense that that they are not written into the laws---as they are in spontaneous collapse theories---but instead capture the degrees of belief of a rational agent; however, they are \emph{objective} in the sense that a rational agent (who accepts \emph{ESP}) \emph{must} assign Born rule probabilities.\footnote{One who finds the probabilities discussed here insufficiently physical/objective may want to adopt the strategy for moving from unique rational subjective probabilities to objective physical probabilities discussed in \citep{wallace2006}.}
+The probabilities are fundamentally \emph{subjective} in the sense that that they are not written into the laws---as they are in spontaneous collapse theories---but instead capture the degrees of belief of a rational agent; however, they are \emph{objective} in the sense that a rational agent \emph{must} assign Born rule probabilities (if \emph{ESP} is correct).

 We believe that recent proofs of the Born rule \citep{deutsch1999, wallace2010b, zurek2005} are on the right track, latching onto symmetries in the theory that serve to explain the validity of the Born rule in Everettian quantum mechanics.
 However, there are serious objections to the approaches already explored and many remain unconvinced, so we offer this derivation as a novel alternative.
 We seek to provide an \emph{epistemic}---as opposed to a \emph{decision-theoretic}---derivation of the Born rule which connects quantum uncertainty to the sort of self-locating uncertainty present in very large universes (discussed recently in \citealp{hartle2007, page2007, srednicki2010}).
 This approach shares formal features with \citetalias{zurek2003} \citeyearpar{zurek2003,zurek2003b,zurek2005} argument based on the idea of envariance, while offering a clearer explanation of the way in which probabilities arise in a deterministic setting.